Munazirul/Samfish/README.md

 # Samfish
 The ultimate social media phishing tool. using this tool you can get the credentials of the target victim by using the generated link.
-# how to install on your linux machine.
+# How to install on your linux machine.
 git clone https://github.com/Munazirul/Samfish

 # Usage